CoyBeard/KUKA-KR350-Scale-Model/README.md

 # KUKA-KR350-Scale-Model
 One fourth scale model of the KUKA KR350 model 3D printed and Arduino controlled.

+NOTE: All Files Are V1 Unless In V2 Folder

 All parts were printed in PLA 50% infil
 The bolts and thread inserts are all in metric
 All parts were purchased on Amazon